 Access Many of the routes are affected by the tide, indeed some of them are only half as long at high tide....so coming at low tide is recommended.
 However one or two areas, such as Primrose Inlet and Cracked Block Bay have good climbing above the tide line.
-To get here follow the A77 or A75 to Stranraer then the A718, B7043 and finally the B738 to Cairnbrook farm.
-A private track, used to be signposted "To The Crags", leads down to a small ruined house, the second one, with limited parking.
-The main beach is just 5 minutes walk down to the sea.
+To get here follow the A77 or A75 to Stranraer then the A718, B7043 and finally the B738 to Cairnbrook Farm.
+A private track, which used to be signposted "To The Crags", leads down past a small ruined house, to a second ruin with limited parking.
+The main beach is just 5 minutes walk down the lane to the sea.
 Portobello Bay Cliff is immediately north of this beach.
 Most of the other areas described here are about 300m south of this beach, and it may be quicker to reach these areas by cutting diagonally over the field to a gate from the parking area at the ruined house.

 Guidebook For a definitive list of all the climbs and boulder problems at Portobello see the SMC published Lowland Outcrops guidebook.
 Included on this page are details of most of the routes I have done.

-Dangers This is a greywacke sea cliff with several areas of dubious rock and the protection is not always reliable.
+Dangers This is a greywacke sea cliff with several areas of dubious rock, lots of fragile flaky holds and for the same reason the protection is not always reliable.
 It's definitely sound advice to place more protection than usual to guard against a fragile hold snapping and /or a fragile runner placement bursting.
-Many of the routes are tidal and require low tide and/or calm seas to be climbable.
+Some of the routes are tidal and require low tide and/or calm seas to be climbable.
 This is a very open stretch of coast so much of the crag will be hazardous in big seas and is open to rapid weather changes.

 From north to south the main climbing areas are:-